sowbug/weblight/README.md

 * **I don't want to build a board, but I'd like one.
 Will you sell me one?** I don't have plans to mass-produce boards for sale.
 But if you're interested in getting one, [subscribe to notifications for this issue](https://github.com/sowbug/weblight/issues/31).

-* **What's this Origin Trial thing that's needed for deployment of a WebUSB-based project?** Since WebUSB isn't yet standardized, but the Chrome team wants to get real developer feedback on the API, they've developed a mechanism to selectively enable experimental versions of APIs on specific origins.
-Go to https://bit.ly/OriginTrials to learn more, https://bit.ly/OriginTrialSignup to get your own, and https://jpchase.github.io/OriginTrials/check-token.html if you want to see the internals of a token.
+* **I remember reading something about Origin Trials.
+What does that have to do with WebUSB?** Chrome 61 and beyond ship with WebUSB, so if your users are running up-to-date Chrome, you're all set!
+But in case you're curious, the Chrome team has a system called Origin Trials for gathering real developer feedback on provisional APIs.
+Go to https://bit.ly/OriginTrials to learn more.

 Acknowledgments
 ===